Choosing the Best Search of UCC Records

 Use an Expanded UCC Information Search to find names that may not come up when using the standard UCC Information search logic.
-It will mimic, if you wish, the standard UCC Information search logic to find the same results a certified search in our office would.
-If you have the filing number of a document held in our office, simply select the File Number Search tab and retrieve the specific file you want.
+It can mimic the standard UCC Information search logic to find the same results a certified search in our office would.
+If you have the filing number of a document held in our office, select the File Number Search tab and retrieve the specific file you want.

 What Is the Standard UCC Information Search Logic?

-Many people have questions about the standard search logic under the Oregon Administrative Rules.
-The filing office is required to enter the information into the database exactly as it is written in the form.
+The filing office is required to enter information into the database exactly as it is written in the form.
 For example, when a filer submits

 Last name: Brown

 the database will show a single debtor named John and Mary Brown.
 Clearly, the filer needs to be careful about how the name is presented to our office, and the searcher must use care as well.

 Because the legal name of an individual debtor can be uncertain, the search needs to cast a wide net.
 Searches on business names are more restrictive, because the legal name of a business is easily determined.
 Search rules are automated: Human judgment does not play a role in determining results.

 Some rules apply to both businesses and individual names: punctuation, case and spaces are disregarded.
 Results show only filings related to exact names given, as interpreted by 502.7, in the case of individuals.
 Business names are fairly straightforward, with details left out of search criteria, such as entity types (Inc., LP) at the end of a name.
 Individual names are more complex, but revolve around the name field: if there's a hit in each name field (last, first and middle initial)

 and all the fields together, it will show up in the search report.